cullenmccutcheon/Data-Projects-TripleTen/Openrouter Integrated Python3 Sentiment Analyzer/README.md

 The project encompasses:

-- Authenticating and querying Reddit for posts and comments matching a keyword using PRAW.
+- Built basic financial reports and finding a need confirm a hypothesis: "No publicity is bad publicitY"
 - Securely managing API credentials through environment variables, a best practice in application development.
 - Processing collected data in batches for sentiment classification via Google's Gemini API.
 - Engineering highly effective prompts for the Gemini API to ensure precise sentiment classification and structured JSON output.